notifyme-app/notifyme-webpages/README.md

 ### Build Site

-You can build two different Webpages from this code.
+You can build three different Webpages from this code.
 They are defined in their respective config files:

 -   QR-Generator `config_qrgenerator.toml`
 -   QR Upload Page `config_uploadpage.toml`
 -   Landing Page `config_landingpage.toml`

 The sites can be built with the command `hugo --config config.toml,${site_config}`.
+For this to work, you need to first precompile the javascript files.
 The build files are placed in the `public/` folder.

 ### Start Server